 On 6 February 2018, Deutsche Bank executed a settlement agreement in the amount of U.S.\$ 240 million with plaintiffs to resolve a putative class action pending as part of the U.S. dollar LIBOR MDL asserting claims based on alleged transactions in U.S. dollar LIBOR-linked financial instruments purchased over the counter directly from LIBOR panel banks (Mayor & City Council of Baltimore v.
 Credit Suisse AG).
-The agreement was submitted to the court for approval, and the court granted final approval of the settlement on 25 October 2018.
-Accordingly, the action is not included in the total number of actions above.
-The settlement amount, which Deutsche Bank has paid, is no longer reflected in Deutsche Bank's litigation provisions.
+The settlement agreement was submitted to the court for preliminary approval on 27 February 2018.
+The settlement amount is already fully reflected in existing litigation provisions and no additional provisions have been taken for this settlement.
+The settlement agreement is subject to further review and approval by the court.